 As the company is able to identify which are the best-selling products and which ones have been in stock the longest, it’s possible to define measures to analyze the space.

 In other words, it’s possible to determine how this area can best be used, in addition to using another space with capacity aligned to the quantity of products.

 It is easy

 Another positive point of COGS is the simplicity of the calculation, which reveals valuable information for your business.
 After all, if your company has the accounting data and information up-to-date, it will be possible to know if there are superfluous expenses or investments beyond what is indicated in some operations.

 After you’ve obtained your indicator data, you may reach the conclusion that profitability is below what is expected.
 To balance this measure and return to the desired range, some steps can be taken.

 Studying supply improvements, always seeking to negotiate and control waste, for example, is a great way to reduce costs and balance these parameters.

-Also having a rigid control of stock, meaning controlling everything that enters and leaves your firm, as well as returned products or returned raw materials, can increase the precision of your COGS and COS measurements.
+Also having a rigid control of stock, meaning controlling everything that enters and leaves your firm, as well as returned products or returned raw materials, can increase the precision of your COGS and COSS measurements.